-Before I get into today's post, I have a few housekeeping items to take care of.
+Before I get into today's post and share my recipe for nectarine crumb cake, I have a few housekeeping items to take care of.

-3. After spending FAR too long in the unemployment pool, I'm starting a new job today!
+2. After spending FAR too long in the unemployment pool, I'm starting a new job today!
 I've been hired as the guest services manager for a new restaurant in town.
 I've got boat loads of nervousness and butterflies, but I'm sure that everything will be just fine.
-My plans are to still bring you 2-3 new posts every week, so please be sure to subscribe to new posts (click on the envelope icon at the top of this website) or follow me on BlogLovin' via the widget on my sidebar so that you won't miss any new posts.
+My plans are to still bring you 2-3 new posts every week, so please be sure to subscribe to new posts by filling out the form in the sidebar (over there ------>), or follow me on BlogLovin' so that you won't miss any new posts.

-Now that the business is out of the way... grab your apron and let's cook!
+Now that business is out of the way... grab your apron and let's cook!

 I had an interesting self-discovery yesterday.
 It seems that as I've grown older, my taste buds have become more sensitive.
 Strange, right?
 I used to enjoy feeling textures of foods as I ate them, like the fuzziness of peach skin or the graininess of toasted bread.
 I USED TO enjoy them, but that's no longer the case.
 The foods I enjoy the most these days are smooth, creamy, moist, or cool/gentle on the tongue.
 There's one exception to every rule, and those of you who've been around this blog for a while likely know what the exception is.
 Go ahead... guess.